3 jul 1923

 United States Navy Vice-Admirals Aubrey Fitch (left) and John McCain on the occasion of Fitch relieving McCain as the Deputy Chief of Naval Operations for Air, Washington DC, United States, 1 Aug 1944.

-President Harry Truman and members of the National Defense Research Committee, White House, Washington D.C., 20 Jan 1947.
+President Harry Truman and members of the National Defense Research Committee, White House, Washington D.C., United States, 20 Jan 1947.

 Cutaway of a disarmed Mousetrap rocket and warhead at the National Museum of the United States Navy, Washington Navy Yard, Washington DC, United States, 24 Nov 2018.
 Note the museum’s caption in the lower right.